 - Vit C + GAG (Stabilised Vitamin C) Has got a pH of 5.

 In this case the effectiveness of Alpha hydroxy acids would decrease.

 Can hydroxy acids be used together with retinol?

 It’s not recommended using them together, but you can use them in the same routine.
 Both are exfoliant so, if applied together, the skin could be severely damaged.
 Thus, achieving a counterproductive result.
 So, if you feel a total complexion overhaul is necessary, we advise you to alternate their use.
 Don’t forget they are both used in the evening.

-Even though the retinol contained in our SILK is encapsulated and highly tolerated, we don’t advise to mix it.
+Even though the retinol contained in our retinol 0,15% serum is encapsulated and highly tolerated, we don’t advise to mix it.